AdamLucasCoding/RevatureFriendFinder/README.md

 # RevatureFriendFinderBackend
 user stories:

-Users can search for events based on location, time, activity, and by posting-user.
+Users can sort the Activity board based on location Users can sort the Activity board based on activity date Users can sort the Activity board based on Activity Users can sort the Activity board based on posting-user-Id

     types of activity: video games, sports, cooking

 users can register themselves.